jhpyle/docassemble/_docs/functions.md

   menu option.
 * `pre` - can be set to HTML that will be inserted immediately after the `question` part of a screen
+* `submit` - can be set to HTML that will be inserted before the buttons.
+* `continue_button_label` - will change the text in the Continue button.
+* `resume_button_label` - will change the text in the Resume button on [`review`] screens.
+* `back button label` - will change the text of the back button that appears inside
+* `help_label` - will change the default label of the help tab and the help button
+* `under` - can be set to HTML that will be inserted after the buttons.
+* `right` - can be set to HTML that will be inserted to the right of the question, or below the `under` content on small screens.
 * `post` - can be set to HTML that will be inserted at the bottom of the screen, after the buttons.

-* `submit` - can be set to HTML that will be inserted before the buttons.
+In the following interview, note that the screen parts that were initially set by [`metadata`] are overridden when `set_parts()` is run.

 {% include side-by-side.html demo="set-parts" %}